taocpp/PEGTL/doc/Contrib-and-Examples.md

 For a parsing run with nesting depth check the input has to be changed from whatever `input_class` is otherwise used to `input_with_depth< input_class >`.
 Then the `check_depth` action can be strategically attached to an appropriate rule to limit the nesting depth during parsing.

-For example in the [JSON](#jsonhpp) grammar the `value` rule should be used to limit the nesting depth as it is the single rule through which the structural recursion is done.
+For example in the [JSON](#jsonhpp) grammar the `value` rule should be used to limit the nesting depth as it is the single rule that follows the structural recursion.

 ```c++
  using namespace tao::pegtl;